 - Door Is Heavy to Lift: If your door feels unusually heavy when trying to open or close it, it may be due to a broken spring.

-- Uneven Movement: A garage door that moves unevenly, such as jerking or lurching during operation, could indicate a spring issue.
+- Uneven Movement: A door that moves unevenly, such as jerking or lurching during operation, could indicate a spring issue.

 - The Door Doesn’t Open at All: If the garage door doesn’t open and the opener motor runs, chances are the spring is broken.